Iti-sharma-sys/Iti_sharma-projects/README.md

   <br>
 <h3>Final Conclusion to improve Vrinda store sales:</h3>

-	Target women customers of age group (39-40) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+*Target women customers of age group (39-40) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
 </body>